ECP-WarpX/impactx/docs/source/usage/python.rst

             (optional); default is a thin-shell model from `DOI:10.1016/J.NIMA.2022.166706 <https://doi.org/10.1016/j.nima.2022.166706>`__
    :param sin_coefficients: array of ``float`` sine coefficients in Fourier expansion of on-axis magnetic field Bz
             (optional); default is a thin-shell model from `DOI:10.1016/J.NIMA.2022.166706 <https://doi.org/10.1016/j.nima.2022.166706>`__
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param mapsteps: number of integration steps per slice used for map and reference particle push in applied fields
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.Sol(ds, ks, nslice=1)
+.. py:class:: impactx.elements.Sol(ds, ks, dx=0, dy=0, rotation=0, nslice=1)

    An ideal hard-edge Solenoid magnet.

    :param ds: Segment length in m.
    :param ks: Solenoid strength in m^(-1) (MADX convention) in (magnetic field Bz in T) / (rigidity in T-m)
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param nslice: number of slices used for the application of space charge

 .. py:class:: impactx.elements.PRot(phi_in, phi_out)